 Michael R. Reinfeldt, former Pro Bowl safety and Los Angeles Raiders executive, becomes Packers' first chief financial officer (Jan.
 7).

-Names of Packers’ Pro Football Hall of Famers are placed on the walls of Lambeau Field’s private boxes with team’s championship years emblazoned in the south end zone.
+Names of Packers' Pro Football Hall of Famers placed on walls of Lambeau Field's private boxes with team's championship years emblazoned in south end zone.

 Tom Braatz, executive vice president of football operations, relieved of his duties (Nov.
 20).